RenzaiX/Keno-Game/README.md

 ## Credits

-This project was created by Seyfal Sultanov and Name2 for the CS 342 course at University of Illinois at Chicago.
+This project was created by Mykola Turchak and Seyfal Sultanov for the CS 342 course at University of Illinois at Chicago.